ATF Shows Interest in the Rare Breed Lawsuit | ARFCOM NEWS

 Quick Summary

-The DOJ has filed a 'Statement of Interest' in the Rare Breed v.
-Hoffman Tactical lawsuit concerning Forced Reset Triggers (FRTs), signaling federal efforts to limit their sale.
-Virginia's SB 749 aims to ban magazines over 10 rounds and restrict firearm possession for those under 21.
+The ATF, through the DOJ, has shown interest in the Rare Breed v.
+Hoffman Tactical lawsuit regarding Forced Reset Triggers (FRTs), indicating federal efforts to potentially limit their sale.
+Virginia's SB 749 proposes bans on magazines over 10 rounds and firearm possession for those under 21.

 Chapters